 Moonrise Kingdom works up to an apocalypse of sorts — a hurricane approaching New Penzance.
 Its arrival coincides with that of a lady from Social Services (Tilda Swinton), amusingly named only Social Services, who wants to put Sam in an orphanage.
 Social Services is this storybook’s villain, worshiping rules and bureaucracy, ready to ruin Sam’s life without even having met him.
 Swinton is in let’s-have-fun mode here, and the others in the cast — especially Willis and Norton — seem relieved to be a part of something with some substance, something childlike but not childish.
 Like Spike Jonze’ Where the Wild Things Are, the film is about kids but is not really a kids’ movie.

 In the summer of big, expensive superhero flicks, Moonrise Kingdom evokes awe, wonder and the magic of escapism in a much smaller and more precious way.
 It does Wes Anderson good to get outside: filming around Narragansett Bay, he inhales some fresh air and gets out of the rectangular confines of his past work.
 If Anderson’s films have been about anything, it’s the importance of breaking out of damaging routines: unhappy adults come to a crossroads and decide a change is needed.
 Here, in the first scenes, we see what it might be like to grow up inside a Wes Anderson film.
 Like their earlier adult counterparts, the kids grow to embrace mess, feeling, life outside the manicured interiors.
-They also have their whole lives ahead of them, which makes this Anderson’s most honestly hopeful work yet.comedy, drama, one of the year's best, romance, wes anderson
+They also have their whole lives ahead of them, which makes this Anderson’s most honestly hopeful work yet.comedy, drama, murray christmas, one of the year's best, romance, wes anderson